meroxa/cli/docs/cmd/md/meroxa_apps_describe.md

 ### Options

 ```
-      --extended   whether to show additional details about the Meroxa Data Application
+      --extended   whether to show additional details about the Turbine Data Application
   -h, --help       help for describe
 ```